newrelic-experimental/gitlab/README.md

 Using these exporters you will be able to:

 - Visualise key metrics on your Gitlab pipelines, such as how long your jobs are taking, how often they are failing
-- Visualise jobs and pipeline executions asÂ distributed traces with logs in context
+- Visualise jobs and pipeline executions as distributed traces with logs in context
 - Pinpoint where issues are coming from in your pipelines.
 - Create alerts on your Gitlab pipelines.